 Pressure Cooker: What You Need to Know

 Manufacturers built pressure cookers with the primary purpose of cooking and canning foods.
 You can’t cook food in an autoclave.
 Pressure cookers can perform sterilization to some level with less serious things like if you wanted to sterilize mushroom substrates for cultivation.
-However, you wouldn’t want to use this in a medical setting where people’s lives depend on sterilization of the medical instruments.
+However, you wouldn’t want to use this in a medical setting where people’s lives depend on the sterilization of the medical instruments.

 Pressure cookers can kill off most of the bacteria, such as salmonella and E.coli, but some bacteria act resistant to sterilization in a pressure cooker.
 For those cases, an autoclave will serve you better where you need thoroughness.